 On 20 May, the International System of Units (SI) underwent its biggest overhaul since its establishment in 1875.

-Four of the seven base units - the kilogram, the ampere, the kelvin and the mole - will now be defined against universal constants.
+4 of the 7 base units - the kilogram, the ampere, the kelvin and the mole - will now be defined against universal constants.

 The redefinition is an important milestone in the development of the Industrial Strategy - not least because the redefinition of the kilogram was made possible using technology developed right here in Britain.